Rush Limbo doing more for America in a week than most people do their entire lives.

 What?

-You're in an audience, you're coming there hiring a comedian to host the show, and you hope that you, as an audience member, can prove to him that you deserve him.
+You're in an audience, you come there hiring a comedian to host the show, and you hope that you, as an audience member, can prove to him that you deserve him.

-Oh, I hope that we can hope they can really prove to Obama that we deserve him.
+Oh, I hope that we can really prove to Obama that we deserve him.

-This first attempt at making extinct the all-white, all male late night TV host, has put some very anti-Semitic anti-Jew tweets out there, and they have been found.
+Meanwhile, this savior from another hemisphere, this first attempt at making extinct the all-white, all-male, late-night TV host, has put some very anti-Semitic, anti-Jew tweets out there, and they have been found.

 And they have been reprinted and published here.